NATSNETF/projectNodeJs/README.md

 # Final Project

-# Code Submission: By 10 P.M Tuesday, 03/15/2022

-# Report time: 20 minutes on Wednesday, 03/16/2022 (Time will be decided by email)

 # Build a backend application to manage class rooms in a university.
 Each class room has code (required), slots: [number (required: true), status (required: True), used_by (can be requested user's id)].
 The class room code is unique.
 There are two statuses: busy, available.
 The systems also includes users.
 Each user has code (required), name (required), password (required), role (required).
 The followings are features we need to have.